vmussa/qualitube/README.md

 qualitube
 ```

 You should see the pipeline logging messages.
-Your qualitative data should be in a `csv` file name `corpus.csv`.
+Your qualitative data should be in a `csv` file named `corpus.csv`.
 You can check if the pipeline has runned succesfully by looking at the `pipeline.log` generated log file too.